Concepts

 The OpenIaaS product is compatible with private networks and internet access.

-Two types of networks are available from the virtual machine configuration.
+Two types of networks are available from a virtual machine configuration.

-VLAN networks should be configured with one VLAN per network interface.
-If you want to use multiple networks, simply create multiple network interfaces.
+VLAN-type networks should be configured with one VLAN per network interface.
+If you wish to use multiple networks, simply create multiple network interfaces.

 There is a limitation on the maximum number of network interfaces that can be created on a VM, which is 7.

-In cases where you need to carry more than 7 VLANs, you must use a VLAN Trunk.
-A VLAN Trunk allows all your VLANs to pass through a single card.
-The VLAN ID configuration must be done via VLAN-type virtual interfaces from the VM OS.
+If you need to carry more than 7 VLANs, you must use a VLAN Trunk.
+The VLAN Trunk allows all your VLANs to pass through a single network adapter.
+VLAN ID configuration must be performed via VLAN virtual interfaces from the VM's OS.
 The VLAN IDs are the same as those present and visible from the console.

 Virtual Machine Backup

-The OpenIaaS offering integrates a native distributed backup architecture that cannot be bypassed, a mandatory requirement for the French SecNumCloud certification.
+The OpenIaaS offering integrates a native, non-removable distributed backup architecture, a mandatory requirement for the French SecNumCloud certification.

-Backups are stored on the SecNumCloud qualified Object Storage, ensuring optimal protection in the event of a major production datacenter failure.
-This approach allows you to restore your data to a secondary datacenter, even in the event of a critical incident such as a fire.
+Backups are stored on the SecNumCloud-certified Object Storage, ensuring optimal protection in the event of a major production datacenter failure.
+This approach enables data restoration to a secondary datacenter, even in the event of a critical incident such as a fire.

 Available Data Protection Services